Left behind in an emergency: Addressing the accessibility gap

 At the 2025 Planning Institute of B.C. conference, we co-hosted a workshop with Meaningful Access Consulting, where we asked participants to consider extreme weather scenarios from the lens of people with various disabilities.
 For example, we shared the story of Jose*, who is hard of hearing and was stressed because he didn’t understand the evacuation protocol shared with him.

-We heard challenges—including that budgets are tighter than ever, and municipalities aren’t always aware of best practices in sharing resources and information to people with cognitive and auditory disabilities.
+We heard challenges—including that budgets are tighter than ever, and municipalities aren’t always aware of best practices for sharing resources and information to people with cognitive and auditory disabilities.

 In Kelowna, Happy Cities and Meaningful Access Consulting worked closely with City staff—and local residents—to create an accessibility plan that improves quality of life for people with disabilities.
 The plan considers areas such as housing, outdoor recreation, and emergency preparedness.
 Adopted in May 2025, the new accessibility plan commits the City to increasing accessibility-related resources and information for evacuees, developing evacuation plans that consider the needs of those with disabilities, and improving accessibility at facilities that will be used for reception and lodging centres.